jonathan-boyd-cs/jonathan-boyd-cs-portfolio-networks-DNS_Like_Server-Client_Model/README.md

 #### Known Bugs
 - The intelserver implementation demonstrates a threading bug, which requires the double entry of control-C for keyboard interruption.
 An uncaught error is then outputted, corresponding to the threading module-> lock.aquire()
+- (10/31/2024) Investigating a need to implement database lock aquisition in database monitor clearing thread.
+Considering centralizing the answer for unresolved queries to an environment variable.